 Jenni Fagan was born in Scotland.
 She graduated from Greenwich University and won a scholarship to the Royal Holloway MFA programme.
-She is currently completing her PhD at the University of Edinburgh.
-A published poet and novelist, she has won awards from Creative Scotland, Dewar Arts and Scottish Screen among others, and has twice been nominated for the Pushcart Prize.
+She has just completed her PhD at the University of Edinburgh.
+A published poet and novelist, she has won awards from Creative Scotland, Dewar Arts, Scottish Screen and Scottish Book Trust among others, and has twice been nominated for the Pushcart Prize.
 Jenni was selected as one of Granta's Best Young British Novelists after the publication of her debut novel, The Panopticon, which was shortlisted for the Desmond Elliott Prize and the James Tait Black Prize.
 Her adaptation of The Panopticon was staged by the National Theatre of Scotland to great acclaim.
 The Sunlight Pilgrims, her second novel, was shortlisted for the Royal Society of Literature Encore Award and the Saltire Fiction Book of the Year Award, and saw her win Scottish Author of the Year at the Herald Culture Awards.
 She lives in Edinburgh with her son.